celtschk/SOS/README.md

 ### Basic concepts

 An SOS program consists of a string of characters, where each character describes a single command.
 Except for loops, which are enclodes in parentheses (see below for details), the commands are executed from left to right.
-Whitespace characters are ignored.
-An implementation may or may not ignore non-whitespace non-command characters.
+Whitespace characters, letters and digits are ignored.
+An implementation may or may not ignore other non-command characters.

 Each command has a precondition and an action.
 If the precondition is not met, the current loop is exited, that is, execution continues after the corresponding closing parenthesis.
 Note that failing to meet a precondition is the only way to exit a loop.
 If not currently in a loop, the program is terminated instead.
 The program also terminates on reaching the end of the code.